The Nest

 This is happening in the UK, too, with sites like Portico Direct offering private landlords online, low-cost options for registering a tenant deposit, ensuring tenants can get into the property more quickly.
 However, you may be responsible for certain excessive damages you may cause to the property.

-As a result, be sure to read the fine terms regarding the specific insurance coverage provided.
+Consequently, read the fine terms regarding the specific insurance coverage provided.
 It’s also important to note that while these services are becoming more widespread, not all landlords will accept them.

 Landlords must hold the Deposit in an interest-bearing account under the current NYC security deposit law.